 Angling to become an angler?
-Start with the Japanese tradition of Tenkara fly fishing, where all you need is a simple rod, line and fly—and a class taught by expert Mike Willis.
+Start with the Japanese tradition of Tenkara fly fishing, where all you need is a simple rod, line and fly.
 Come on in, the water’s fine and the trout are jumpin’.

 Mike Willis practices the Japanese art of Tenkara fly fishing along Laguna Creek.